You’ve likely heard plenty of stories of companies that implemented a new ERP system only to end up overpaying for software that underdelivered.

 Instead of looking at an ERP failure and asking, Who’s at fault?, the real question to ask is, What were the root causes of failure in terms of the overall project execution?

-We’ve identified several of these root causes through our ERP project recovery experience, so we’d like to share eight of the most common.
+We’ve identified several of these root causes through our ERP expert witness experience, so we’d like to share eight of the most common.

 8 Common ERP Failure Reasons